Here are the first two chapters of Vevin Song. Enjoy!

 I'm not a teacher.

 Marla bowed her head again.
-She could still see the amused expression on Darren's face as she passed him at the end of the lesson.
+She could still see the amused expression on Darren's face.
 There was not a chance that he looked up to her, nor any of the other students.
 Not even Ruth.

 Why would they?